KamNet: An Integrated Spatiotemporal Deep Neural Network for Rare Event Search in KamLAND-Zen: Network Design

 As seen in Figure~\ref{fig:pressure_map}, KamNet clearly outperforms the conventional CNN over all pressures.
-In terms of the average pressure difference, KamNet rejects 7.6\% more \C~ events throughout the entire pressure map.
+In terms of rejection efficiency, KamNet rejects 7.6\% more \C~ events which is obtained by averaging the difference over the entire pressure map.
 At a photocoverage of 22\% and quantum efficiency of 23\%, which is a similar representation of the real KamLAND–Zen detector configuration, KamNet rejects 74.0\% \C~events compared to 61.5\% for the conventional CNN.
-KamNet also produces a much smoother transition across the pressure map, indicating that KamNet is much more robust to variation of the input data.
+Meanwhile, the classification difficulty continuously decreases as we increase photocoverage and quantum efficiency.
+Therefore, the deep learning models are expected to produce a continuous improvement from the lower-left to the upper-right of the pressure map.
+KamNet produces a much smoother transition across the pressure map, indicating that KamNet is much more robust to variation of the input data.
 We believe this stems from KamNet's ability to harness the spherical and spatiotemporal symmetries inherent in the data, while the conventional CNN appears to only be focusing on timing discrepancies.